 Adding a three seasons room on the side of your house.
 A three seasons room is a great place to relax, and the additional square footage is sure to add value to your home’s price.

 If you do not have the time or the budget to make large-scale improvements, you can upgrade the appliances in certain rooms.
 Depending on the age and quality of your current appliances, upgrades can be seriously beneficial.
-Energy-efficient refrigerators, dishwashers, washers, dryers, or water heaters can result in some big-time savings for the new homebuyers.
+Energy-efficient refrigerators, dishwashers, washers, dryers, or water heaters can result in some big-time savings for new homebuyers.

 Depending on where you live, solar panels can be a wise and cost-effective upgrade.
-In the southern parts of the United States, which receives more sun, solar panels can entirely replace electrical energy.
+In the southern parts of the United States, which receive more sun, solar panels can entirely replace electrical energy.
 Or just upgrading certain appliances to solar can be cost-effective.
 A solar water heater costs roughly $5,000 upfront but can result in 80% savings to water bills.

+The above options are the best ways to increase the value of your home quickly and effectively.
+If you have the time, money, and ambition to go further, there are some additional options.
 Whatever your budget and availability, there are multiple options for you to increase the value of your home.
 Minor additions or updates can genuinely go a long way for buyers, and major updates even more so.
 Either way, make sure you take the time to maximize your home’s value before listing it for sale.